ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 In general, different RSs can be associated with different authorization servers, even if the RSs are members of the same OSCORE group.
 However, assuming proper configurations and trust relationships, it is possible for multiple RSs associated with the same AS to be part of a single audience (i.e., a group-audience, see {{Section 6.9 of RFC9200}}).
 In such a case, the client can request a single access token intended for the group-audience, hence to all the RSs included therein.
 A particular group-audience might be defined as including all the RSs in the OSCORE group.

-In the access token request to the AS, the client MUST include the Group Identifier of the OSCORE group, as well as its own Sender ID and authentication credential used in that group.
+In the access token request to the AS, the client MUST include the Group Identifier of the OSCORE group, together with its own Sender ID and authentication credential used in that group.
 The AS MUST include these pieces of information in the access token issued for the client.

 In the access token request, the client can also include a proof-of-possession (PoP) evidence to prove possession of the private key corresponding to its own authentication credential to the AS.
 The PoP evidence is computed over a PoP input uniquely related to the secure communication association between the client and the AS.
 Including the PoP evidence is OPTIONAL under particular circumstances and is REQUIRED otherwise (see {{sec-c-as-token-endpoint}}).